hubtype/botSON/source/index.html.md

   }
 }
 ```

+You are able to use watson or api.ai bots to manage the botSON flow.

+To start just configure the credentials

 Then you can call the ai in two different ways.
 <br><br>The object return has `intent`, `entities` and `raw`.
 Where raw is
 the full API response.
 The object saved in the variable will have the following structure.